mcusuperuser/embedded_c/docs/variables.md

 What are identifiers?

+!!!
+Important
-> Identifiers are names that are given to program elements, such as variables, functions, arrays, or any other named element.
+    Identifiers are names that are given to program elements, such as variables, functions, arrays, or any other named element.

 - Valid characters in identifiers are '_', 'a' to 'z', 'A' to 'Z', and '0' to '9' (not allowed for the first character).
 - Identifiers are case sensitive, so `myVar` is not the same as `myvar`!